luisarizmendi/openshift-edge-demos/demos/ztp/doc/00-preparation.md

 ```

 > **Tip**
-> Create a VM in that new network and test that you can connect to services in Internet while your source IP is not changed when connecting to the Cloud using the VPN.
+> Create an additional test VM in that new network and check that you can connect to services in Internet while your source IP is not changed when connecting to the Cloud using the VPN.

+---

 ## 3. Section-Specific Preparation